ta0kira/zeolite/README.md

 Type inference might fail if:

-- There is no possible parameter substitution that will make the given argument(s) valid for the function.
-This *could* happen if the function parameter is nested in the argument type, e.g., `call<#x> (Type<#x>) -> ()` and there is no possible conversion of the argument to `Type`.

-- The type parameter to be inferred is not actually used in the argument types.
+- The type parameter to be inferred is not actually used in the argument types, e.g., it is only in the return types.

-- There *is* a possible parameter substitution, but that type cannot be easily inferred.
-For example, if the best guesses are `Type1` and `Type2`, and the best substitution is a common child `Type0`.
+- Pattern matching fails, e.g., the argument type is `Foo<#x>` and you pass `Bar`, and `Foo` is not a parent of `Bar`.

+- The combination of argument types and passed values imply that the param must be multiple different types, e.g., both `Int` and `String`.

+In most other situations, inference should succeed.

 Type inference in the context of parameterized types is specifically disallowed in order to limit the amount of code the reader needs to search to figure out